 ‘Don’t need to, do I?
 You were there.
 Did you kill her?’

 ‘Laura did.
-She went into the little hidden area and came out with the gun.
-As you might know or might not, the small upper window in the stables is low on the outside there because the ground is higher – it’s the weakest point, apart from the door.
-It was easy for her to lean through and shoot.
-I was still some distance from her -‘
+She went into the little hidden area and came out with the gun – as you might know or might not, the small upper window in the stables is low on the outside there because the ground is higher – it was easy for her to lean through and shoot, I was still some distance from her -’

-‘How?
-If you knew Melissa had a gun trained -‘
+‘How did you know Melissa had a gun trained -’

 ‘I could see through the gap between the planks, through the stall – there was no horse in that stall.
 I couldn’t see Laura fire but I saw the effect on the back of Melissa’s head and saw her fall, the pistol fell away.
 You then pushed the door and got in, then turned her over.
 Why you didn’t see the gun, I don’t know.’

-‘I did see it.
-I expected it was the murder weapon.
-Frank saw it too and I told him not to touch it.
-Did you see me turn her over?’
+‘I did see it, I expected it was the murder weapon.
+Frank saw it too and I told him not to touch it.’

-Miles had to see some clients in Lytton, he knew it was only a formality once they’d seen the samples so that gave him two and a half hours free to meet Detective-Inspector Collins who’d conducted the investigation into Melissa’s murder.
+Miles had to see some clients in Lytton, he knew it was only a formality once they’d seen the samples, so that gave him two and a half hours free to meet Detective-Inspector Young who’d conducted the investigation into Melissa’s murder.

 Soon they were seated over a beer in the Fox and Grapes, the DI off duty, it was made clear that unless something new had turned up, they were scarcely going to reopen the case.
 The man wasn’t defensive but he did take the attitude ‘this needed to be good’.

-Collins nodded and he began.
-‘You might say I’m carrying out my own investigation of people I know in the case.
-There is property and commerce riding on this so I need to be sure.
+Young nodded and Miles began.
+‘You might say I’m carrying out my own investigation of people I know in the case, there is property and commerce riding on this so I need to be sure.
 I’ll not step outside that brief.’

 The DI nodded to continue.

-‘There’s been talk of the gun held by Melissa, my wife.
-There was a gun near her body.
-We know it was the same gun for both shots.
-How far did police investigate the area behind the stables or the gully or the storm drain in the gravel?
+‘There’s been talk of the gun held by Melissa, my wife, there was a gun near her body, but we know there was a different gun for the other shot.
+How far did police investigate the area behind the stables or the gully?
 I heard the report of the inquiry but how deeply did you go?’

 ‘I can tell you straight off that we found evidence of someone climbing through the window in the top corner of the stables, one shot came from just inside the window in our view, meaning the person could have been in or outside and the second, as you know, was point blank.
-There’s evidence, also corroborated by the boot marks, that that person came up to the victim from the window.
-There were traces of you two men.
-We don’t think either man went to the window but can’t be sure.
-The gun near your wife had not been fired.’
+There’s evidence, also corroborated by the boot marks, that that person came up to the victim from the window, there were traces of you two men.
+We don’t think either man was at the window, although Mr. O’Brien’s footprints were all over the stable.’

 ‘Who else did you investigate?
 Obviously, Frank, Laura, me but was there anyone else?
 I don’t mean as witnesses, I mean as possible suspects.’